dylanreed/dylan.blog/_posts/2003-07-27-bad-boys-for-life.markdown

 tags: []
 comments: []
 ---

-<p>I saw Bad Boys II today.
+I saw Bad Boys II today.
 It was pretty good, not as good as legally blonde II, but good.
 Lots of explosions and a few good car chases. lots of gross morgue humor so thats good.
 I had fun on saturday at the arts picnic.
 I dressed up as a clown and ran a muck. a muck a muck a muck thats how i ran. i did probably three 30 min shows and did some crazy unicycling.
-I am so sleepy.</p>
+I am so sleepy.

-<p>dylan</p>
+dylan